Family Livestock Systems in Uruguay and Argentina

 A new conceptual model of natural field management at the farm and landscape scale will be formalized based on an interdisciplinary and inter-institutional innovation platform to model the relationships between grazing intensity, secondary production, economic results, biodiversity and environmental performance of family farmers in Uruguay and Argentina.
 Empirical models will be developed on the effect of forage supply on energy consumption, animal movement, forage species, methane production, water balance and biodiversity.
 These results will be incorporated into simulation models of the plant-animal relationship and will be used in the redesign and co-innovation of properties.

-- Strengthen a network of long-term natural field grazing experiments already installed in Experimental Stations of the Faculty of Agronomy (Uy) and INTA (ARG).
+- Strengthen a network of long-term pasture grazing experiments already installed in Experimental Stations of the Faculty of Agronomy (URY) and INTA (ARG).

-- Link the experimental platform with the simulation models of the plant-animal relationship and land records on the dynamics of production, use of the natural field and biodiversity.
+- Link the experimental platform with the simulation models of the plant-animal relationship and land records on the dynamics of production, pasture and biodiversity use.

-- Improve / develop a conceptual model of the plant-animal relationship in natural field breeder systems that allows redesigning family livestock systems to couple economic income, biodiversity and environmental performance.
+- Improve / develop a conceptual model of the plant-animal relationship in pasture breeding systems that enables the redesigning of family livestock systems to couple economic income, biodiversity and environmental performance.

 - Provide analysis tools at landscape scale and in livestock systems that contribute to the sustainability of livestock production.